MahmoudHamdy02/mixer/README.md

 ### Core:

-Contains the mesh data for all the objects in the scene
+Handles mesh data and geometry operations for all the objects in the scene

 ## Future Plans: